bennage/test/widgets/readme.md

     _For importing the library from a blob_, please make sure you have access to the following file:  https://salmon-mushroom-072389f0f.azurestaticapps.net/scripts.js

 2.	#### For consuming as NPM package from Azure private feed:
-    Access to feed: please make sure you have access to [AVA-Widgets](https://dev.azure.com/MediaWidgets/AVA%20Widgets/_packaging?_a=feed&feed=Media-AVA-Widgets) private feed.
+    Please make sure you have access to [AVA-Widgets](https://dev.azure.com/MediaWidgets/AVA%20Widgets/_packaging?_a=feed&feed=Media-AVA-Widgets) private feed.

-    Connect to AVA-widgets feed:
+    Then, connect to AVA-widgets feed:
     1. Enter [AVA-Widgets](https://dev.azure.com/MediaWidgets/AVA%20Widgets/_packaging?_a=feed&feed=Media-AVA-Widgets)
     2. Click on ‘Connect to feed’
     3. Select 'npm'